 Surgery to Relieve Side Effects

-For individuals who undergo a mastectomy or a lumpectomy to remove cancer of the breast, breast reconstruction surgery is available at Western Maryland Health System.
+For individuals who undergo a mastectomy or a lumpectomy to remove cancer of the breast, breast reconstruction surgery is available at UPMC Western Maryland.
 A plastic surgeon will help create a breast reconstruction plan based on your general health, body type, amount of breast tissue remaining, and several other individual factors.